 Raster and vector images vary in terms of quality when you enlarge them.
-It is preferable to use vector images on your Vistaprint products whenever possible, especially for logos.
+It's preferable to use vector images on your VistaPrint products whenever possible, especially for logos.

 For more information, check out our video tutorial or continue reading below:

 Raster images (like photos) are comprised of pixels — or, dots of colour.

 - Enlarging a raster image makes its pixels more obvious since the pixels are stretched to cover more area.
 This lowers the quality of the image.

 - Raster images with lots of details means there are more pixels, which results in larger file sizes.